Marinka moved to Harvard University: scholar.harvard.edu/marinka.

 I received a Ph.D. in Computer Science from University of Ljubljana in 2015 while also researching at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
 I obtained a B.Sc. in Computer Science and Mathematics in 2012.

-Starting in December 2019, I will be a tenure-track Assistant Professor at Harvard University, and my laboratory at Harvard Medical School and the Blavatnik Institute will focus on Machine Learning for Science and Medicine.
+Starting in December 2019, I will be a tenure-track Assistant Professor at Harvard University, and my laboratory at Harvard and the Blavatnik Institute will focus on Artificial Intelligence for Science, Medicine, and Health.

 I am looking for outstanding students and postdoctoral fellows who would like to join me in transforming science and medicine to data-driven and computationally enabled disciplines.